-How and When to Use Lab Reports
+How and When to Write a Biology Lab Report

 Writing a lab report can be a valuable skill in a science course, especially if you have college-bound students that will be going on to additional science courses.
 It is a cross-curricular pursuit that includes summarizing, writing, research, and math skills.
 However, lab reports are often used incorrectly in secondary science courses, so they end up being busywork for students and unnecessary grading for teachers.